San Bernardino County ELPAC 2018

 Select a district from the filter drop down menu below to see grade breakdown of student performances on each of the sub-tests and their domains.
-Please note: Accurate information will only be shown in the interactive graphs after a district is selected.
+Please note: The following interactive graphs will display accurate information after a district is selected.

-In order to protect student privacy, public data does not contain test results when 10 or fewer students were tested.
+In order to protect student confidentiality, no scores are reported (or included in the research files) for any group of 10 or fewer students.
 This means that the charts will not show incomplete sets of performance levels.
-Some districts do not have enough available data to populate charts and will instead show a numerical value indicating the Overall Performance Percent of All Students tested that scored at Level 4.
+Some districts will only show a numerical value indicating the Percent of All Students Tested that obtain an Overall Performance - Level 4 .